Exploring nu signals in dark matter detectors: Four models

 Here, $g_{B-L}$ is the $U(1)_{B-L}$ coupling constant and $q$, $e$ and $\nu$ are quark, charged lepton and neutrino fields, respectively.
 We will call $A'$ a ``dark photon'' here and in the following.\footnote{In the literature, the term ``dark photon'' is often reserved for $U(1)'$ gauge bosons coupling to the Standard Model only through kinetic mixing with the photon, but we will use it in a more general context.
 In fact, a gauge boson coupled to Standard Model particles only through kinetic mixing with the photon, would not have tree level couplings to Standard Model neutrinos at all since they are electrically neutral.} Note that we neglect the possibility of kinetic mixing between the dark photon and the photon here.
 We will discuss models with kinetic mixing (but with couplings to $B-L$) in great detail below, and we will argue in section~\ref{sec:paramspace} that, in many phenomenologically relevant processes, a coupling to $B-L$ is equivalent to kinetic mixing.

 The cross section for $A'$-mediated elastic scattering of a neutrino off an electron or nucleus depends mildly on the chiral structure of the $A'$ couplings.
 Here, for concreteness we will assume the $A'$ to have pure vector couplings of the form $\bar\psi \gamma^\mu \psi_e \, A'_\mu$, but spectra would look similar for other chiral structures.
-With this assumption we obtain for the differential cross section for neutrino--electron scattering as a function of the recoil energy
+With this assumption we obtain for the differential cross section for neutrino--electron scattering as a function of the recoil energy\footnote{We neglected the interference term between $A^\prime$, $W$ and $Z$ exchange.
+As correctly pointed out in Ref.~\cite{Bilmis:2015lja}, the bounds derived in this work would be improved by about 30\% if the interference terms were taken into account.}

 The corresponding expression for neutrino--nucleus scattering is straightforwardly obtained by replacing $m_e$ with the nuclear mass, and by including a coherence factor $A^2$ (where $A$ is the nuclear mass number) and the nuclear form factor $F^2(E_r)$.\footnote{For recoil energies below 10~keV, the inclusion of the form factor merely changes the count rate in a dark matter detector by 1--10\%} Note that in equation~\eqref{eq:Aprime-xsec} we do not neglect the neutrino mass $m_\nu$ and we distinguish between the neutrino energy $E_\nu$ and its momentum $p_\nu$ because later, in section~\ref{sec:electron-recoil}, we will consider also scattering of heavy sterile neutrinos.